 The G5 consists of the world’s 5 leading industrial economies - US, Germany, Japan, France, and the UK

 The G7 consists of the G5 plus Canada and Italy.

 The G8 consists of the G7 plus Russia.

 The G10 consists of the G7 plus Belgium, Netherlands, and Sweden.

 Gamma measures the rate at which Delta changes over time-based one 1 unit change in the price of the underlying asset.

 What is GTC

 It is a popular trading order type and means "Good Till Cancelled".
-According GTC a trading order remains in the market until it is cancelled by the client.
+According to GTC a trading order remains in the market until it is canceled by the client.

 What is Greenback

 It is the Forex slang of US Dollar notes.